-During his four-year tenure as a full-time assistant coach and recruiting coordinator, SMSU racked up 80 wins, had four winning seasons, and captured an NSIC championship and one NCAA region championship.
+During his four-year tenure as a full-time assistant coach and recruiting coordinator, SMSU racked up 80 wins, had four winning seasons, captured an NSIC championship and won an NCAA region championship.
 As an assistant coach at SMSU, Bigler recruited and coached one All-America, seven all-conference selections and two academic all-district honorees.

-A native of Fort Madison, Iowa, Bigler, 37, spent five seasons in the Mustang men’s basketball program (1997-2002) and left as one of the winningest players in school history.
+A native of Fort Madison, Iowa, Bigler, 39, spent five seasons in the Mustang men’s basketball program (1997-2002) and left as one of the winningest players in school history.
 A point guard, Bigler played on the 2001 NSIC and North Central Region championship team that advanced to the NCAA Elite Eight in Bakersfield, Calif.
-He ended his career playing in 118 games and currently ranks sixth all-time in assists with 286.
-During his four-year playing career SMSU finished with a record of 83-36.15717 [Click and drag to move]
+He ended his career playing in 118 games and currently ranks seventh all-time in assists with 286.
+During his four-year playing career SMSU finished with a record of 83-36.

-Bigler began his coaching career in 2002-03, spending one season as the head girls’ basketball coach at Lakeview High School in Cottonwood, Minnesota.19663
+Bigler began his coaching career in 2002-03, spending one season as the head girls’ basketball coach at Lakeview High School in Cottonwood, Minnesota.

 A 2003 graduate of SMSU with a bachelor’s degree in health/physical education, Bigler earned his master’s degree in education leadership from SMSU in 2010.